taoyama/azure-bigcompute/README.md

 * This creates configurable number of disks with configurable size for centos-hpc A8/A9 Creates a Cluster with configurable number of worker nodes each with prebuilt Intel MPI and Direct RDMA for each Head and corresponding compute Nodes.
-* Cluster Scheduler can be ignored for now and only can work with gcc docker cross compilation.
-Head Node is defaulted to A8 and has striped configurable disks attached.
+* Cluster Scheduler can be ignored for now and Torque and SLURM options to be put in __WIP__ Head Node is defaulted to A8 and has striped configurable disks attached.
 * __These are not for DEV but with fixed kernels for Intel MPI and Direct RDMA.__
 * __All Local program compiles are disabled in this template__